Way Out West

-This exhibit, the centerpiece of the museum, immerses visitors in the human and the environmental story of our region, Idaho, and the West, from its first inhabitants through today.
-Featuring significant artifacts and fun interactive elements spread across seven themed galleries:
+Way Out West, the museum’s flagship exhibit, immerses visitors in both the human story and the environmental story of our region, Idaho, and the West, from its first inhabitants through today.

 Join the first inhabitants of ancient Idaho as they followed big game, seasonal plants, and water.
 Compare fossils and try your hand at bringing down a 14-foot-tall Columbian mammoth using an augmented-reality atlatl.